huggingface/optimum-executorch/README.md

 - [Pvt](https://huggingface.co/Zetatech/pvt-tiny-224): Pyramid Vision Transformer (tiny-sized)
 - [Swin](https://huggingface.co/microsoft/swin-tiny-patch4-window7-224): Swin Transformer (tiny-sized)

-🚀 More coming soon...

 ### Audio Models
 #### Encoder-decoder models
 - [Whisper](https://huggingface.co/openai/whisper-tiny): OpenAI's `Whisper` and its variants

 *📌 Note: This list is continuously expanding.
 As we continue to expand support, more models will be added.*

-**Supported Backend:**
+## Supported Optimizations

+### Custom Operators
+Supported using [custom SDPA](https://github.com/pytorch/executorch/blob/a4322c71c3a97e79e0454a8223db214b010f1193/extension/llm/README.md?plain=1#L40) with Hugging Face Transformers, boosting performance by 3x compared to default SDPA, based on tests with `HuggingFaceTB/SmolLM2-135M`.

+### Backends Delegation
-Currently, **Optimum-ExecuTorch** supports only the [XNNPACK Backend](https://pytorch.org/executorch/main/backends-xnnpack.html) for efficient execution on mobile CPUs.
-We currently support Post-Training Quantization (PTQ) for linear layers using int8 dynamic per-token activations and int4 grouped per-channel weights (`8da4w`).
+Currently, **Optimum-ExecuTorch** supports the [XNNPACK Backend](https://pytorch.org/executorch/main/backends-xnnpack.html) with [custom SDPA](https://github.com/pytorch/executorch/blob/a4322c71c3a97e79e0454a8223db214b010f1193/extension/llm/README.md?plain=1#L40) for efficient execution on mobile CPUs.

 For a comprehensive overview of all backends supported by ExecuTorch, please refer to the [ExecuTorch Backend Overview](https://pytorch.org/executorch/main/backends-overview.html).

+### Quantization
+We currently support Post-Training Quantization (PTQ) for linear layers using int8 dynamic per-token activations and int4 grouped per-channel weights (aka `8da4w`), as well as int8 channelwise embedding quantization.

+🚀 Stay tuned as more optimizations and performance enhancements are coming soon!

 ## 🛠️ Advanced Usage